 Some essential functions and responsibilities include:

-- Assists in a variety of support activities including peer support groups, peer recovery and family and/or psycho-educational groups outcomes for client.
+- Assists in a variety of support activities including peer support groups, peer recovery and psycho-educational groups outcomes for client.

-- Collaboratively works with peers in the development of a strength-based wellness and recovery plans to overcome barriers to good mental health.
+- Collaboratively works with peers in the development of a strength-based wellness and recovery plan to overcome barriers to good mental health.

 - Develops effective working relationships with agencies, organizations, and community members to respond and advocate for individuals and families from a peer perspective.